-Dr. Nektarios Chrysoulakis is a Director of Research, at FORTH.
+Dr. Nektarios Chrysoulakis is a Director of Research at FORTH and Head of the Remote Sensing Lab.
 He holds a BSc in Physics, a MSc in Environmental Physics and PhD in Remote Sensing from the University of Athens.
-He has been involved in R&D projects funded from organizations such as the European Union, the European Space Agency and the Ministries of Environment, Development, Culture and Education.
-His main research interests include urban research, urban energy balance, natural and technological risk analysis, thermal infrared imagery and surface temperature studies, environmental monitoring and change detection.
-He is the coordinator of the H2020 project URBANFLUXES, focusing on Urban Energy Budget and anthropogenic heat flux.
-He is also the Coordinator of the ERA.Net-RUS Plus project SEN4RUS, aiming at exploiting Copernicus Sentinels in city and regional planning.
-Dr. Chrysoulakis was the Coordinator of the FP7 projects BRIDGE, dealing with Urban Metabolism and GEOURBAN, dealing with satellite-based indicators for urban planning and management.
-He also participates in the H2020 projects ECOPOTENTIAL and ThinkNature, as well as in LIFE+ project FLIRE.
-He has more than 200 publications in per-review journals and conference proceedings.
+He has been involved in R&D projects funded by the European Union, the European Space Agency and the Ministries of Environment, Development, Culture and Education.
+His main research interests include urban climate, urban energy balance, urban resilience, urban planning and metabolism, natural and technological hazards, surface temperature and albedo, environmental monitoring and change detection.
+Dr. Chrysoulakis is the corresponding Principal Investigator of the European Research Council (ERC) Synergy project urbisphere (ERC-SyG) focusing on coupling dynamic cities and climate.
+He is the coordinator of the H2020-Space project CURE, focusing on Copernicus services exploitation in the domain of urban resilience.
+He has coordinated the projects URBANFLUXES (H2020), SEN4RUS (ERA.Net-RUS Plus), BRIDGE (FP7) GEOURBAN (FP7).
+He has also participated projects ECOPOTENTIAL (H2020), THINKNATURE (H2020), IGIC (LIFE) and FLIRE (LIFE).
+He has more than 250 publications in per-review journals and conference proceedings.
+Link to full CV

 George Kogchilakis is a R&D engineer in the Regional Analysis Division of the Institute of Applied and Computational Mathematics, FORTH.
 He holds a M.Sc. in Computer Vision and Robotics and Parallel and Distributed Computer Systems from the University of Crete, Department of Computer Science (1994) and two B.S. one in Mathematics from the University of Crete (1988), and the other in Computer Science (1991) from the same University.
 His main research interests include Relational Databases Applications, client server systems and Geographic Information Systems, Applications in the World Wide Web environment using relational databases and Geographic Information Systems.